shyamsiddarthm/Fluid-Viscous-Damper-UAV/Simulation/README.md

 # Simulation

-This folder contains the finite element analyses performed during the project.
+This folder contains supporting simulation media from the project.

-Contents include:

-- Static Structural Analysis
-- Modal Analysis
-- Harmonic Response Analysis
-- Fatigue Analysis

-Simulation screenshots and result files will be added as the repository is updated.
+## Available Files

+- Working_Animation.mp4 – Demonstrates the simulated behaviour of the proposed fluid viscous damper.